• Bookies

 2013$123.0

-There are 53 players on the active roster that must get paid, plus practice squad guys, then there are players no longer on the team that count as part of the cap, as well.
-Dead Cap players are those who have guaranteed money but were either cut or in some cases traded, with the cap burden staying with the trader.
+There are 53 players on the active roster that must get paid, plus practice squad guys.
+Then there are players no longer on the team that count as part of the cap, as well.
+Dead Cap players are those who have guaranteed money but were either cut, or in some cases traded, with the cap burden staying with the player's previous team.

 Wilson’s $681,000 made up less than one-half percent of Seattle’s cap space.
-Wentz didn’t play in the postseason due to injury but was the starting QB most of the regular season.
+Wentz didn’t play in the postseason due to injury (Nick Foles led the Eagles over the Patriots) but was the starting QB most of the regular season.

 On the flip side, no QB with a cap percentage over 13.1% had ever won a Super Bowl – until this past season.
 Mahomes’ cap hit was a massive 17.16% of the team total, way more than the 13.1% of Steve Young in the very first year of the cap (under a contract that was signed before a cap existed).